Sorting Things Out and the Politics of Classification

 That is also why the book should not be turned into a reflexive suspicion of all standards.
 Shared categories can support public health, disability access, labor recognition, scientific coordination, rights claims, safety reporting, and democratic accountability.
 The question is not whether classification should exist.
 The question is how classifications are built, contested, revised, and made accountable to the people they sort.

 Academic reception has treated the book as a major contribution to information infrastructure and science studies.
-Reviews in Public Understanding of Science, Issues in Science and Technology Librarianship, and Technology and Culture placed it in conversation with information science, user studies, knowledge architecture, and the social consequences of standards.
+Reviews in Public Understanding of Science, Issues in Science and Technology Librarianship, College & Research Libraries, and Technology and Culture placed it in conversation with information science, user studies, knowledge architecture, and the social consequences of standards.
 Stefan Helmreich's later essay on the race-classification chapter also shows how seriously scholars continued to work with its claims.

-For this site, Sorting Things Out is a book about the hidden grammar of institutional reality.
+Sorting Things Out is a book about the hidden grammar of institutional reality.

 Before a model predicts, a database has already named.
 Before an agent acts, a workflow has already decided what counts as a valid state.
 Before a dashboard turns red, someone has defined the threshold.
 The machine appears intelligent because the world has been prepared for machine recognition.